e-hengirmen/DistanceWiseRealEstateHunterNotifier/README.md

 * hepsiemlak.com
 * emlakjet.com

-Note:I will either start with sahibinden and hepsiemlak than dd the other
+Note:I will either start with sahibinden or hepsiemlak than add the other 2